YahyaviYaser/YahyaviYaser/README.md

 - 👋 Hi, I’m @YahyaviYaser
 - 👀 I’m interested in Currencies Professional
 - 🌱 I’m currently learning About Currencies
-- 💞️ I’m looking to collaborate on econimics
+- 💞️ I’m looking to collaborate on econimic
 - 📫 How to reach me by my mail and link3

 <!---